Good to know

 Skateboarding is also a great way to meet new people who share similar interests.
 It is easy to be social at skate parks because people tend to greet each other and start conversations about their favourite tricks and skateboard brands.
 The sport is also a great way to boost your confidence, since nothing feels better than to nail a trick right for the first time.

-The history of skateboards
+The History of Skateboarding

-The history of skateboarding as we know it today began in the 1940’s when people first started to mount wheels on plates, planks and other things used as decks.
-In the 1960’s the first shops started to sell skateboards and in the 1970’s polyurethane wheels were invented.
-In the 1980’s the skateboarding industry was flourishing, and a great number of skateboard companies run by skateboarders emerged.
-Throughout this decade, several movies about the skateboarding culture was released and some of them even became cult classics.
+Over the next decades, the sport continued to develop.
+In the 1960s, the first shops started to sell skateboards, and in the 70s ceramic and metal wheels were replaced with polyurethane wheels.
+The 1980s was the start of skateboarding’s golden age, and a great number of skateboard companies run by skateboarders emerged.
+Throughout this decade, several movies about skateboarding culture were released, some of which have become cult classics.